 The Yale Center for British Art houses the largest and most comprehensive collection of British art outside the United Kingdom in a landmark building designed by Louis Kahn.
 The YCBA has a rich array of exhibitions and educational programs, as well as fellowships and academic resources, including a reference library and study room for examining works on paper in the collection.
 The museum is open to the public and admission and all programming is free.
 The Yale Center for British Art encourages families and children of all ages to explore the collections.

-Exploring Artism is the Center’s free monthly program for families with children who are five to twelve years of age and on the autism spectrum.
-Participants look at artwork in the museum’s galleries followed by a hand’s-on activity in a museum classroom.
+Exploring Artism is the center’s free monthly program for families with children ages 5–12 who are on the autism spectrum.
+Participants look at artwork in the museum’s galleries and participate in a hand’s-on activity in a museum classroom.
 A quiet room is available throughout the session with blankets and sensory toys.
 All family members are welcome.

-At the Yale Center for British Art, school and community groups can explore the Center’s collections, architecture, and special exhibitions on an interactive, docent-led tour.
+School and community groups can explore the center’s collections, architecture, and special exhibitions on an interactive docent-led tour.
 These free tours encourage close looking, critical thinking, and creative evaluation.
-The Center’s educational programming is designed to support visual literacy instruction and complement curriculum goals and standards.
-Bringing art into the learning process builds students’ inquiry, observation, description, and critical looking skills.
+Upon request, tours can be customized to connect content from the collections to a class curriculum.
+Classroom and homeschool teachers are also welcome to bring their students and lead self-guided visits.
+The center’s educational programming is designed to support visual literacy instruction and complement curriculum goals and standards.
+Bringing art into the learning process builds students’ inquiry, observation, description, and critical-looking skills.

 The Comer School Development Program is committed to the total development of all children by helping to create learning environments that support children’s physical, cognitive, psychological, linguistic, social, and ethical development.
 The Organization’s professional and consultation unit provides New Haven teachers, administrators, and parents with professional development opportunities on a range of topics including child and adolescent development; creating positive classroom and school climate and culture; engaging families and communities; and more.

-The Yale Children’s Theater brings together a group of undergraduate Yale students devoted to teaching, entertaining, and engaging kids with the dramatic arts.
+The Yale Children’s Theater is a Yale undergraduate organization that brings together a group of Yale students devoted to teaching, entertaining, and engaging kids with the dramatic arts.
 The Yale Children’s Theater produces four student-written shows each year, offers drama workshops and writing workshops for local students, and performs throughout the New Haven community.
-The Yale Children’s Theater also offers special programs like Hands On, Off Book, Curtain Call, and eight-week writing workshops designed to introduce young students in grades K–8 to theater, fiction, poetry, and journalism.
+Programming reaches hundreds of students per year.
+The writing workshops are free of charge for New Haven students and are held on weekends at Dwight Hall during the academic year (right now, they are online due to COVID-19).

 The Yale Community Rowing Program (YCR) officially began in 1999 with the idea that opportunities in the sport of rowing could be made available to young people throughout this community.
 The program has grown to become one of the largest programs of its kind in the nation, unique in its scope and inclusiveness.
 Each year, close to 900 young people between the ages of ten and seventeen take part in YCR-sponsored activities.